-- Said Once an Episode in Jackie Chan Adventures.
+- Said Once an Episode in Jackie Chan Adventures (this is just as much one of cartoon Jackie's catchphrases as it is Indy's).
 Except for the time when Jackie broke into the museum to steal the MacGuffin back...

 - There is also the cat statue that turns anyone who touches it into a cat.
-Jackie decides that destroying it is the best thing, this fits more with Type 3.
+Jackie decides that destroying it is the best thing, this fits more with "It's Too Dangerous."

 - Star Trek: The Animated Series episode "The Slaver Weapon".